Kris Bryant Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.
+- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.70 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.56).

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs given up (33 total, 1.3 per game).
+- The Diamondbacks rank 21st in baseball in home runs given up (33 total, 1.2 per game).

-- Kelly (1-3) gets the starting nod for the Diamondbacks in his sixth start of the season.
-He's put together a 4.10 ERA in 26 1/3 innings pitched, with 25 strikeouts.
+- The Diamondbacks will send Henry (0-0) to the mound for his second start of the season.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the San Diego Padres, giving up four earned runs while surrendering three hits.
+- In his last time out on Tuesday, the lefty threw 4 1/3 innings against the Kansas City Royals, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.